-After S3 pupils start courses leading to their first national examinations which are taken in the summer of their fourth year, they are new courses which are currently being designed by the Scottish Qualifications Authority (SQA).
+After S3 pupils start courses leading to their first national examinations which are taken in the summer of their fourth year.

-These new qualifications will help young people to demonstrate the knowledge and skills they have learned at school.
+These qualifications will help young people to demonstrate the knowledge and skills they have learned at school.
 The new qualifications will become available from August 2013 onwards.